Vengeance on Varos

 Vengeance on Varos is the second serial of the 22nd season of the British science fiction television series Doctor Who, which was first broadcast in two weekly parts on 19 and 26 January 1985.

-The serial is set on the planet Varos, where the Sixth Doctor (Colin Baker) and Peri (Nicola Bryant) find themselves in a dystopian world in which torture and executions are broadcast to the public as entertainment, and the alien mining representative Sil (Nabil Shaban) is extorting the planet's Governor (Martin Jarvis) into selling the valuable ore Zeiton-7 to his company cheaply.
+The serial is set on the planet Varos, where the Sixth Doctor and Peri find themselves in a world in which torture and executions are broadcast to the public as entertainment, and the alien mining representative is extorting the planet's Governor into selling the valuable ore Zeiton-7 to his company cheaply.